JuanitaSmith/capstone_movie_recommendation/README.md

 ---

-See documentation available [here](https://grouplens.org/datasets/movielens/32m/) or [here](https://files.grouplens.org/datasets/movielens/ml-32m.zip)
+See documentation available on GroupLens [here](https://grouplens.org/datasets/movielens/32m/) or [here](https://files.grouplens.org/datasets/movielens/ml-32m.zip)

 IMDb dataset doesn't have any ratings data by user id, which we need for user-item collaborative filtering.